ryanfitzer/ViewportJS/readme.md

 # ViewportJS #

-An unassuming, no-frills tool to use your responsive viewports in your JavaScript.
+An unassuming, no-frills tool to use your responsive viewports in JavaScript.
+Unlike `window.matchMedia`, ViewportJS does not expose an API for subscribing to viewport changes (currently in the works).
+Instead, ViewportJS provides a simple tool for querying info on your viewports by name.

 - Uses [UMD](https://github.com/umdjs/umd).
-- No dependency on `window.matchMedia`
+- No dependency on `window.matchMedia`.